top of page

 What Are NEM 3.0 Export Rates?

-The Net Energy Metering (NEM) 3.0 export rates in California represent a significant shift from previous versions.
-Under NEM 3.0, the value of credits for excess solar energy sent back to the grid is calculated using an Avoided Cost Calculator (ACC), rather than the retail electricity rates used in NEM 1.0 and NEM 2.0.
-This generally results in lower export rates.
+Under NEM 3.0, the value of credits for excess solar energy sent back to the grid is determined using an Avoided Cost Calculator (ACC), a shift from the retail electricity rates used in NEM 1.0 and NEM 2.0.
+As a result, the new export rates are generally much lower.

-The exact NEM 3.0 export rates vary depending on the time of day, the season, and the specific utility.
-However, for Pacific Gas and Electric (PG&E) and Southern California Edison (SCE) customers, additional export rate adders are available for the first five years of NEM 3.0.
-These adders start at 2.2 cents per kWh for PG&E and 4 cents per kWh for SCE in the first year, decreasing annually.
-These adders are designed to encourage the early adoption of solar systems under NEM 3.0.
+These rates vary based on the time of day, season, and the specific utility.
+However, for customers of PG&E and SCE, there are additional export rate incentives available during the first five years of NEM 3.0.
+These adders start at 2.2 cents per kWh for PG&E and 4 cents per kWh for SCE in the first year, gradually decreasing each subsequent year.
+These incentives aim to encourage early solar adoption under the new framework.

 Key Technical Requirements for NEM 3.0 Interconnection Approval

-Here is an overview of the technical requirements for NEM 3:
+Here’s an overview of the key technical requirements for NEM 3.0 interconnection approval:

-Advanced Inverter Functions: Systems must have smart inverters capable of grid-support functionalities, including reactive power control and voltage ride-through, to maintain grid stability.
+• Advanced Inverter Functions: Solar systems must include smart inverters with grid-support capabilities such as reactive power control and voltage ride-through to maintain grid stability.

-Anti-Islanding Protection: Solar systems must include anti-islanding features that automatically shut down the system during a grid outage to ensure safety for utility workers.
+• Anti-Islanding Protection: Solar systems must feature anti-islanding protection that automatically shuts down the system during a grid outage, ensuring safety for utility workers.

-Compliance with IEEE Standards: Systems must adhere to IEEE 1547 standards, which outline grid interconnection requirements for distributed energy resources.
+• Compliance with IEEE Standards: Systems must meet IEEE 1547 standards, which establish grid interconnection requirements for distributed energy resources, ensuring safe and reliable integration with the grid.

-Energy Storage Compatibility: Systems equipped with battery storage must follow specific guidelines to ensure seamless integration with both the solar array and the grid.
+• Energy Storage Compatibility: Systems that include battery storage must meet specific guidelines to ensure seamless integration between the solar array, storage, and the grid, enhancing energy management.

-Dynamic Grid Support: Systems must be capable of responding to grid conditions to support voltage regulation and frequency stabilization, helping maintain overall grid stability.
+• Dynamic Grid Support: Solar systems must be capable of adjusting to grid conditions to support voltage regulation and frequency stabilization, helping to maintain overall grid stability under NEM 3.0.

 Disadvantages of NEM 3.0 Rates